swomf/Blackbriar-kde-theme/README.md

 ![1](Blackbriar-preview.png)

-Blackbriar-KDE is a sleek design theme for KDE Plasma desktop, focusing on the contrast between black backgrounds and white outlines.
+Blackbriar-KDE is a sleek design theme for KDE Plasma desktop (QT6), focusing on the contrast between black backgrounds and white outlines.
 Borrows from many themes (see licensing/attribution).